netascode/terraform-provider-fmc/docs/data-sources/device.md

 - `health_status` (String) Health Status of the device - Informational only.
 - `host_name` (String) Hostname or IP address of the device.
 Either the host_name or nat_id must be present.
 - `is_connected` (Boolean) Shows if the device is connected - Informational only.
 - `license_capabilities` (Set of String) Array of strings representing the license capabilities on the managed device.
-ESSENTIAL is mandatory
+ESSENTIALS is mandatory
 - `nat_id` (String) (used for device registration behind NAT) If the device to be registered and the Firepower Management Center are separated by network address translation (NAT), set a unique string identifier.
 - `nat_policy_id` (String) The UUID of the assigned NAT policy.
 - `object_group_search` (Boolean) Enables Object Group Search